1st Durham Volunteer Artillery: Volunteer Force

 As well as manning fixed coast defence artillery, some of the early Artillery Volunteers manned semi-mobile 'position batteries' of smooth-bore field guns pulled by agricultural horses.
-But the War Office refused to pay for the upkeep of field guns for Volunteers and they had largely died out in the 1870s.
+But the War Office (WO) refused to pay for the upkeep of field guns for Volunteers and they had largely died out in the 1870s.
 In 1888, the 'position artillery' concept was revived and some Volunteer artillery companies were reorganised as position batteries to work alongside the Volunteer infantry brigades.
+The 1st Durham AVC was supplied by the WO with four obsolete 16-pounder rifled muzzleloading guns and two wagons, but without horse harness.
+The volunteers purchased a lot of condemned government harness and patched it up to make sets for their horse teams.
+Two of the unit's eight companies were amalgamated to man this battery.
+The battery was instructed to move at walking pace, but it covered 32 miles in one day to attend its first annual training at Newbiggin.
+In 1890 it came second in the National Artillery Association's Queen's Prize competition at Shoeburyness.
 On 14 July 1892, the 1st Durham Volunteer Artillery were reorganised as one position battery and six companies (seven companies by 1894).
 The HQ was in Sunderland, except No 6 Company at Southwick.

 On 1 June 1899, all the Volunteer artillery units became part of the Royal Garrison Artillery (RGA) and with the abolition of the RA's divisional organisation on 1 January 1902, the unit became the 1st Durham RGA (Volunteers).
-'Position batteries' were redesignated 'heavy batteries' in May 1902.
+On the outbreak of the Second Boer War in 1899 the position battery volunteered for service in South Africa, but the offer was declined, apparently because of its obsolete guns.
+'Position batteries' were redesignated 'heavy batteries' in May 1902 and in 1906 the 16-pdrs were replaced by more modern 4.7-inch guns.